Sources of grant funding

 The Bishop of Exeter’s Clergy Fund

-For the support of licensed clergy and others employed and/or actively engaged in the ministry of the Church of England.
+For the advancement of religion through the support of licensed clergy and others employed and/or actively engaged in the ministry of the Church of England in Devon.
 Application forms can be obtained from your Suffragan Bishop, Archdeacon, Rural Dean or directly from the Bishop of Exeter’s office.
 The form can also be downloaded here: Clergy Fund Application Form

 There are a number of Minor Trusts administered by Exeter Cathedral listed below.
 Applications are invited from clergy once a year.
 For an application form please contact the Cathedral offices.